mehulagg/gitlab/doc/administration/geo/replication/configuration.md

 ### Step 1.
 Manually replicate secret GitLab values

-GitLab stores a number of secret values in the `/etc/gitlab/gitlab-secrets.json` file which *must* be the same on all of a site's servers.
-Until there is a means of automatically replicating these between sites (see [issue #3789](https://gitlab.com/gitlab-org/gitlab/-/issues/3789)), they must be manually replicated to **all servers of the secondary site**.
+GitLab stores a number of secret values in the `/etc/gitlab/gitlab-secrets.json` file which *must* be the same on all of a site's nodes.
+Until there is a means of automatically replicating these between sites (see [issue #3789](https://gitlab.com/gitlab-org/gitlab/-/issues/3789)), they must be manually replicated to **all nodes of the secondary site**.

-1. SSH into a **Rails server on your primary** site, and execute the command below:
+1. SSH into a **Rails nodes on your primary** site, and execute the command below:

    ```shell
    sudo cat /etc/gitlab/gitlab-secrets.json